 Depression is a serious concern for anyone who requires in-home caregiving services, especially if it is due to a longstanding or chronic illness.
 The regular presence of therapy dogs has been shown to improve people’s overall mood and reduce the chances for depression to develop.
 While possible depression should always be monitored by a health care professional, having a regular therapy dog on hand to reduce the chances of depression is always an excellent idea.

 Therapy dogs are so much more than mere animal companions.
-Therapy dogs can provide mental and physical wellness benefits whose value cannot be overstated.
+Pet therapy can provide mental and physical wellness benefits whose value cannot be overstated.
 Best of all, therapy dogs benefit such a wide range of people—from children to adults, from people undergoing cancer treatments to people recovering from surgery—that just about anyone who requires medical care (and who isn’t allergic) will be able to benefit from their furry paws and wagging tails.